suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Make it able to set custom format value to `UILocaleKeySetting`.
 - Add `cannotReset` to `Attribute`, if this is `TRUE` it won't being reset when resetting.
 - Add `cannotReset` to `BaseSkill`, if this is `TRUE` it won't being reset when resetting.
+- Add item drop exclusion rules to `BaseMapInfo`, you can find information about it [here](../pages/152-how-to-create-interactable-objects.md).

 * * *